openscm/openscm/docs/usage.rst

 values in a specific unit and, in the case of timeseries, a specific time frame.

-Unit and time frame have to be specified questing a :class:`~openscm.core.ParameterView` from :class:`~openscm.core.Core`'s :class:`~openscm.core.ParameterSet` property called ``parameters`` using one of the following functions:
+Unit and time frame have to be specified when requesting a :class:`~openscm.core.ParameterView` from the :class:`~openscm.core.Core`'s :class:`~openscm.core.ParameterSet` property called ``parameters`` using one of the following functions: